 That’s right, there’s no point practicing coding with Python or any other language unless you’re doing things the right way.
 Make sure that you aren’t being lazy, that you understand every single line of code that you write, and that you are following any language best practices.
 If you don’t then you’re wasting your time, and you will probably end up with all sorts of bad habits.

 Learning a programming language like Python can be fun, exciting, and it can lead to new career options and friendships.
 The hardest part about learning Python basics for a lot of people is getting started.
-That is why I have taken the time to develop this step by step guide.

 The first thing you should do when you’re thinking about learning a new programming language – like Python – is to learn about the language, what it is, and how it can be used.
 Identify your reasons for learning, and then choose a decent online course that fits your needs.
 Make use of a decent code editor, get familiar with resources like reference guides and video tutorials, and start networking with fellow coders.
 Above all, make sure that you are practicing regularly, and that you aren’t developing bad habits as you code.